 4 Water Street Napanoch, New York, a Piece of American History

 This fully restored antique home dates to 1707, upgraded with intricate details toward historic preservation, beauty and the tasteful integration of modern comforts.
 Come, walk these storied acres with an on-property paper mill, overlooking gorgeous waterfalls whose harnessed power supported machinations years ago, war era equipment still inside fascinating ruins.
 Hear the rustling trees and gurgling waters through wall-thick repeating doorways surrounding the entirety of the home, featuring original shutters from centuries back.
-The stonework, wide plank floors, exposed beams and 3 unique fireplaces are show stopping.
-Lathe and plaster walls and a wonderful new kitchen comingle with solid wood and a unique footprint made instantly breezy when latches are thrown open to day.
-This country home has austere beauty, an upstairs featuring 3 masters.
+The stonework, wide plank floors, exposed beams, and three unique fireplaces are show-stopping.
+Lathe and plaster walls and a wonderful new kitchen comingle with solid wood and a unique footprint made instantly breezy when latches are thrown open.
+This country home has an austere beauty and an upstairs featuring three masters.
 Lovers of old homes: walk in—the work is done.
-Sit on the porch, wonder at its structure.
-Stroll the banks of your private river, realize a dream.
+Sit on the porch, and wonder at its structure.
+Stroll the banks of your private river, and realize a dream.

-A short history of 4 Water Street and the remains of the gristmill turned paper mill on property;
+A short history on 4 Water Street and the remains of the gristmill turned paper mill on property: